Scholarships & Giving Programs

 We also support local organizations that emphasize education and youth.
 If you have an organization that needs technology support, please complete the application form in the link below.
 All requests must be received by November 30th to be considered for the following year.

-Fill Out The Baldwin LightStream Giving Program
+Application for the Baldwin LightStream Giving Program

 Baldwin LightStream is proud to support local students who aspire to learn more within the technology field after high school graduation.
 We are leading the way with our communications technology in western Wisconsin, we look for students who are interested in being a future industry leader.
 With the rising cost of education, we know every little bit helps – so we are awarding $1000 annually to one student per school district who best matches our criteria.
 Scholarship applicants must be well-rounded, bright students who not only excel academically, but are also actively involved in their school and community.
 If this sounds like you, then we want to hear from you.